Construction of \mu-normal sequences

 Research of the second author is partially supported by the U.S. NSF grant DMS-0943870.

-Parts of this research work were done when the authors were visiting the Institute of Mathematics A at Graz University of Technology.
+Parts of this research work were done when the authors were visiting the Department of Analysis and Computational Number Theory at Graz University of Technology.
 Their stay was supported by FWF project P26114.
 The authors thank the institution for its hospitality.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}